etaHEN/etaHEN/README.md

 ## Official PS5 exploit website
 - https://tinyurl.com/PS5IPV6 (requires you to manually send the payload but has the best stability)
-- https://ps5jb.pages.dev/ (auto loads the payload for you, id recommand the IPV6 exploit over UMTX)
+- https://ps5jb.pages.dev/ (auto loads the payload for you, id recommend the IPV6 exploit over UMTX)

 ## Recommended self-host exploits
 - [Modified IPV6 exploit for etaHEN support](https://github.com/LightningMods/PS5-IPV6-Kernel-Exploit)